- The Ripoff Road

 While checking under the hood, a pump jockey would put Alka Seltzer tablets in the battery, and wait for the explosion so he could sell the motorist a new battery.
 Consumer protection investigators caught I-75 mechanics spraying barbecue sauce on car alternators and using surgical instruments to slash tires, all so they could turn around and sell new parts and services to the drivers whose cars they’d sabotaged.

 I started thinking about businesses that profit out of problems that they themselves have created as I was preparing to write about Ripoff Report.
 Ripoff Report is famous, or infamous, for running reviews on products and services.
 The reviews are invariably negative and they rank very high on Google searches.
-But Ripoff Report doesn’t fact check the reviews before publishing them.
+But Ripoff Report doesn’t fact check a bad review before publishing them.
 “Who are we to say what is true or not?,” Ripoff Report says on its site.
 “We are not a judge and jury.”
 And after publication, Ripoff Report stubbornly digs in its heels about editing or deleting reviews if they are wrong.
 While the target of a false or negative review does have a couple of options for responding that don’t involve contracting services from Ripoff Report, these alternatives tend to be ineffective.

 Of course, Ripoff Report tries to cast its activities in a spunky, populist light.
 Ripoff Report says it’s all for the average guy and gal against the businesses who would do him or her wrong.
 The site is peppered with fiery slogans: